-Definition Time Horizon Description Short Term 0-1 year The short term is defined by the operating and expense budget of the company based on a time horizon of 1 year, period in which the result is projected based on the various items, operations, projects and initiatives that are presented and approved by the CEO and the Board of Directors.
-Medium Term 2-5 years The medium term is defined considering a range of 2 to 5 years and is given by the horizon in which investment plans are evaluated, based on demand and supply projections in each of the business lines, operational risks, and future environmental authorizations, estimates of mining reserves and activations of the various deposits.
+Definition Time Horizon Description Short Term Short Term 0-1 year 0 Medium Term 2-5 years The medium term is defined considering a range of 2 to 5 years and is given by the horizon in which investment plans are evaluated, based on demand and supply projections in each of the business lines, operational risks, and future environmental authorizations, estimates of mining reserves and activations of the various deposits.
 Long Term 6-30 years The long term is defined by the organization considering more than 6 years and the objective is to be able to evaluate the availability of resources for this period of time, search for alternative deposits, qualitatively evaluate the risks associated with this availability, new technologies and their effects on business and operations.